AbhiAgarwal/prep/README.md

 - You cache the previous levels.
 - In computer science, Iterative deepening depth-first search (IDDFS) is a state space search strategy in which a depth-limited search is run repeatedly, increasing the depth limit with each iteration until it reaches d, the depth of the shallowest goal state.
 - IDDFS is equivalent to breadth-first search, but uses much less memory; on each iteration, it visits the nodes in the search tree in the same order as depth-first search, but the cumulative order in which nodes are first visited is effectively breadth-first.

+#### Uses

+- BFS
+    - Finding the shortest path between two nodes u and v
+    - Serialization/Deserialization of a binary tree vs serialization in sorted order, allows the tree to be re-constructed in an efficient manner.
+- DFS
+    - Finding connected components.
+    - Topological sorting.

 #### Advanced Graph Algorithms